Day 1: Melbourne

 Includes: Breakfast, Dinner

-Travel further into the Outback and experience a colourful sunset at Uluru with a glass of bubbly in hand.
+Board your flight to Yulara, in the heart of Australia's Red Centre and only a short distance to Uluru Kata Tjuta National Park.
+Experience a colourful sunset at Uluru with a glass of bubbly in hand.

 Cross the border into the Northern Territory, where Australia's most iconic view awaits.